FluxML/Functors.jl/docs/src/index.md

 Baz(1.0, 2)
 ```

 Any field not in the list will be passed through as-is during reconstruction.
-This is done by invoking the default constructor, so structs that define custom inner constructors are expected to provide one that acts like the default.
+This is done by invoking the default constructor accepting all fields as arguments, so structs that define custom inner constructors are expected to provide one that acts like the default.

-## Appropriate Use

-!!! warning "Not everything should be a functor!"
-    Due to its generic nature it is very attractive to mark several structures as [`@functor`](@ref) when it may not be quite safe to do so.

-Typically, since any function `f` is applied to the leaves of the tree, but it is possible for some functions to require dispatching on the specific type of the fields causing some methods to be missed entirely.

-Examples of this include element types of arrays which typically have their own mathematical operations defined.
-Adding a [`@functor`](@ref) to such a type would end up missing methods such as `+(::MyElementType, ::MyElementType)`.
-Think `RGB` from Colors.jl.
+The use of `@functor` with no fields argument as in `@functor Baz` is equivalent to `@functor Baz fieldnames(Baz)` and also equivalent to avoiding `@functor` altogether.

+Using [`@leaf`](@ref) instead of [`@functor`](@ref) will prevent the fields of a struct from being traversed.

+!!! warning "Change to opt-out behaviour in v0.5"
+    Previous releases of functors, up to v0.4, used an opt-in behaviour where structs were leaves functors unless marked with `@functor`.
+This was changed in v0.5 to an opt-out behaviour where structs are functors unless marked with `@leaf`.

+## Which types are leaves?

+By default all composite types in are functors and can be traversed, unless marked with [`@leaf`](@ref).

+The following types instead are explicitly marked as leaves in Functors.jl:
+- `Number`.
+- `AbstractArray{<:Number}`, except for the wrappers `Transpose`, `Adjoint`, and `PermutedDimsArray`.
+- `AbstractString`.

+This is because in typical application the internals of these are abstracted away and it is not desirable to traverse them.

+## What if I get an error?

+Since by default Functors.jl tries to traverse most types e.g. when using [`fmap`](@ref), it is possible it fails in case the type has not an appropriate constructor.
+If use experience this issue, you have a few alternatives:
+- Mark the type as a leaf using [`@leaf`](@ref)
+- Use the `@functor` macro to specify which fields to traverse.
+- Define an appropriate constructor for the type.

+If you are not able to traverse types in julia Base, please open an issue.